element-hq/element-meta/docs/FTUE.md

 ### 2. Manual login / registration

 1. Welcome screen
 2. Let's get you set up (options)
-	1. Log in with another device (highlighted prominently)
+	1. Log in with another device (highlighted prominently; A)
-	2. Log in manually (email / username)
+	2. Log in manually (email / username; B)
-	3. Register new account
+	3. Register new account (C)
+3. Different flows depending on user choice

-3a.
-Log in with another device (QR code flow)
+**A.  Log in with another device (QR code flow)**

 1. ‘Scan QR code’ view is shown with camera view and advice => "open Element on another logged-in device and click ‘Link additional device’"; QR code is shown
 2. User scans QR code
 3.  [user/homeserver information and recovery key are imported in the background]
 4.  [user is logged in]
 5.  [message history and key backup are fetched from server, device is cross-signed]
-	6. Element is fully set up, user sees their 'All chats' list 3b.
-Log in manually (email / username)
+6. Element is fully set up, user sees their 'All chats' list

+**B. Log in manually (email / username)**

 1. Simplified homeserver choice ("You are about to sign in to your account on matrix.org"; continue/change)
 2. Open web view overlay for login (or redirect to IdP on Web/Desktop; OIDC flow; requires consent on iOS)
 3. User authenticates, web view closes (or redirect back to Web/Desktop app), user is back in the app
 4. [user is logged in]
 5. [ask server if single device or additional device]
-		0. If no encryption or secure backup enabled => skip this step
+	1. If no encryption or secure backup enabled => skip this step
-		1. Single device => Ask for recovery method to obtain 4S (offer to reset?) => can't be skipped
+	2. Single device => Ask for recovery method to obtain 4S (offer to reset?) => can't be skipped
-		2. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) => can't be skipped
+	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) => can't be skipped
-	6. Element is fully set up, user sees their 'All chats' list 3c.
-Register new account
+6. Element is fully set up, user sees their 'All chats' list

+**C. Register new account**

 TBC

 ## Related solution concepts